Jin-bright/Jin-bright/README.md

 -->

 ### ◾ J's profile
-This is my first pure html, css based project :)
+This is my first pure html, css ( and a bit of js,,)  based project :)
 #### [here](https://jin-bright.github.io)